Take a hike to enjoy spectacular views at Ecola State Park. Credit: Camille Gullickson

 The wreck of the Peter Iredale, easily accessible within Fort Stevens State Park, near Astoria, is well worth the short (32-minute) drive from downtown Cannon Beach to experience.
-Peter Iredale was a four-masted steel ship that wrecked along the “Graveyard of the Pacific” in 1906 near the mouth of the Columbia River.
+The Peter Iredale was a four-masted steel ship that wrecked in 1906 in the “Graveyard of the Pacific” — that’s the nickname for the dangerous waters at the mouth of the Columbia River.
 We timed our visit to take in the sunset and also enjoyed exploring the nearby sand dunes.
 Fort Stevens State Park is vast — 4,300 acres — with a large campground, lake and sandy beaches.
 I’d love to return to explore more of this wonderful state park.

 8. Learn about America’s famous explorers at the Lewis and Clark National Historical Park and Fort Clatsop replica.

 History comes alive at the Lewis and Clark National Historical Park, where you can explore a replica of Fort Clatsop patterned after the 1805–1806 winter encampment of the Corps of Discovery expedition.
 The park, located in Astoria, has a fabulous interpretive center, ranger-led programs (including Junior Ranger), trails and nice picnic areas, and even educational demonstrations at the fort during peak visitation times.
 Pets are also welcome in the park and on the trails, which is nice if you are traveling with your canine companion.